 When I first started out, I worked under my mentor for a time, then I went to work in an integrative MD’s office.
 That was great experience and taught me a lot about running a business, but I grew tired of making 1/3 in salary what they were charging for my services (but hey, I didn’t have to pay rent!).
 I then decided to go into private practice and rented office space in a wellness center with a chiropractor, massage therapist and acupuncturist.
 That was a great way to get referrals and share space with like-minded folks.
 I taught workshops on weekends, hosted free webinars to promote my classes, and wrote articles for websites like MindBodyGreen.
 Basically, I worked my butt off!
 But I was working for myself and didn’t have to answer to a boss.

 It’s also liberating to know that you don’t have to only work with clients locally (unless you want to strictly).
-I work with people all over the world via skype.
+I work with people all over the world via zoom video.
 In fact, about 90 percent of my practice is virtual at this point.
 That means I don’t have to spend all my time in an office!
 Our virtual reality means they sky’s the limit in terms of your reach, and this is the way things are trending nowadays.